By Shari Zatman | EVENT PRODUCER, EVENT DESIGNER, INDUSTRY EDUCATOR

 As a professional event planner and educator with more than 20 years of experience, I encounter this reality with every event that I execute nowadays.
 I am constantly being told by vendors and venues that they are short-staffed and that we’ll need to work within the confines and parameters of what their staff is capable of doing.

-OK, I understand this—but our industry needs more creative problem solvers to navigate these limitations.
+OK, I understand this—but our industry needs event personnel who are creative and problem solvers to navigate these limitations.
 This isn’t the time to give up or say, “That’s not my job.”
 Instead, professionals across the events industry need to band together and come up with solutions together.

-These obstacles are what motivated me to create a training and coaching program for event professionals across the U.S. so they can learn how to tackle some of these challenges.
+These obstacles are what motivated me to create a training and coaching program for event personnel across the U.S. so they can learn how to tackle some of these challenges.

 Here are some examples: